Skip to content

 Housing stock

-Victorian terraces near the inner-city end.
-Interwar semis across Fortwilliam, Cavehill and Glandore.
-Post-war Housing Executive in Ballysillan and Glenbryn.
-Larger Edwardian detached on Cavehill Road itself.
+Victorian and Edwardian terraces along the Antrim Road and Cliftonville; interwar semis across Fortwilliam, Cavehill and Glandore; post-war Housing Executive stock in Ballysillan and Glenbryn; larger Edwardian detached along the Cavehill Road ridge; 2000s-onwards private infill along the outer Antrim Road.

 Heating pattern